Culture

 Accessible Emergency Information

-Hudson’s Bay Company is committed to providing our customers with publicly available emergency procedures, plans or public safety information in an accessible way, as soon as practical, upon request.
+HBC is committed to providing our customers with publicly available emergency procedures, plans or public safety information in an accessible way, as soon as practical, upon request.

-As of January 1, 2012, the Company has provided individualized workplace emergency response information to our employees with disabilities, if the disability is such that the individualized information is necessary and the Company is aware of the need for accommodation.
+As of January 1, 2012, the company has provided individualized workplace emergency response information to our employees with disabilities, if the disability is such that the individualized information is necessary and the company is aware of the need for accommodation.

 Training